-Kids’ Therapy Place was founded on the belief that “everyone deserves a childhood, no matter how challenging life may be.”
-With that in mind, the 2,500 square foot facility was designed for children with disabilities as well as special needs.
+Kids’ Therapy Place believes “everyone deserves a childhood, no matter how challenging life may be,” as they say.
+With that in mind, they designed a 2,500 square foot facility for children with disabilities as well as special needs.
 Its purpose is for kids to hone fine and gross motor skills, sensory issues and social skills while having fun.
 The Messy Room features activities like painting and shaving cream as well as kinetic sand.
 The Small Sensory Gym also has a swing, a tent with a rice box inside and a challenging play structure.
 Meanwhile, the Main Sensory Gym has the bigger equipment like a ball pit, an obstacle course and more.

 Good to know: Therapist from Kids’ Therapy Place are happy to work with your child’s school.
 They’re available to observe in the classroom or attend meetings.

 Why I like it: All sessions have an open-door policy for parents to observe and participate.
 This enables the parent/therapist connection to stay strong.

 More info: www.kidstplace.com or call 201-525-0050

 Hero (Top) Photo: © spass / Dollar Photo Club

 Shore Kids Pediatric Therapies

 Pediatric Occupational Therapy Services